d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

         # Reuse the fully connected layer.
 This is equivalent to sharing
         # parameters with two fully connected layers
         x = self.dense(x)
+        # Here in Control flow, we need to call asscalar to return the scalar
+        # for comparison
         while np.abs(x).sum() > 1:
             x /= 2
         if np.abs(x).sum() < 0.8: